 - 7.11.7.1.
-Cul-de-sacs (dead end roads) shall not be longer than five hundred (500) feet and may not serve more than thirty (30) dwelling units. - 7.11.7.2.
+Cul-de-sacs (dead end roads) shall not serve more than thirty (30) dwelling units. - 7.11.7.2.
 At the closed end there shall be a turn-around having a minimum driving surface radius of at least forty-two (42) feet for roads under 250 feet long and at least fifty (50) feet for roads 250 feet and longer.
 The Administrator, in consultation with the Fire Marshal, may approve a suitable alternative such as a hammerhead or turnaround. - 7.11.7.3.
 All turn around areas shall be designed to protect existing vegetation and steep terrain. - 7.11.8.
 Utilities.
 All utilities shall be located within prescribed utility easement or right-of-way.